-28. Organizational productivity will seriously be affected in future by
+- 28. Organizational productivity will seriously be affected in future by

+- A. older adults who are healthier.

+- B. the declining birthrate.

+- C. lifelong working.

-A older adults who are healthier.
-B the declining birthrate.
-C lifelong working.
-D the retirement of older workers.
+- D. the retirement of older workers.

-29. Older adults are returning to the workplace because of
+- 29. Older adults are returning to the workplace because of

-A early retirement incentives.
-B the decline of expertise.
-C cost of living.
-D forced retirements.

-30. Partial retirement is a key opportunity for older workers to

-A continue their career.
-B try a new job.
-C disengage from the workplace.
-D remain in their job.

-31. One reason not mentioned for returning to the workplace was

-A appreciation from others.
-B meeting basic needs.
-C feeling successful.
-D keeping fit.

-Answer the following question, USING NO MORE THAN THREE WORDS from the passage for each blank.
+A. early retirement incentives.
+B. the decline of expertise.
+C. cost of living.
+D. forced retirements.
+30. Partial retirement is a key opportunity for older workers to A. continue their career.
+B. try a new job.
+C. disengage from the workplace.
+D. remain in their iob.
+31. One reason not mentioned for returning to the workplace was A. appreciation from others.
+B. meeting basic needs.
+C. feeling successful.
+D. keeping fit.
+Question 32 Answer the following question, USING NO MORE THAN THREE WORDS from the passage for each blank.
 32. Name the three reasons for not retiring from the workplace, according to the study in 2000., and.

-Complete the summary below Choose NO MORE THAN THREE WORDS from the passage for each answer

-Rix found that many older workers___33___at maximum efficiency while Shea found that age-related changes had___34___on their productivity unless they had jobs that were 35.
-According to Fan, Tesluk and Klein, there was a____36___relationship in higher-level professions.
+Questions 33 - 36 Complete the summary below Choose NO MORE THAN THREE WORDS from the passage for each answer Rix found that many older workers____33___at maximum efficiency while Shea found that age-related changes had 34 on their productivity unless they had jobs that were 35 .
+According to Fan, Tesluk and Klein, there was a 36 relationship in higher-level professions.

 Do the following statements agree with the information given in Reading Passage 3?
-In boxes 37 - 39 on your answer sheet write TRUE, if the statement is true FALSE, if the statement is false NOT GIVEN, if the information is not given in the passage.
+In boxes 37 - 39 on your answer sheet write

+TRUE, if the statement is true

+FALSE, if the statement is false

+NOT GIVEN, if the information is not given in the passage.
-37. Organizations need to examine in more detail the reasons for declining birth rates.

-38. Profits and productivity of organizations may fall because of early retirement.

-39. Older workers will be needed in the education and design fields.
+- 37. Organizations need to examine in more detail the reasons for declining birth rates. - 38.
+Profits and productivity of organizations may fall because of early retirement. - 39.
+Older workers will be needed in the education and design fields.